+iv.
 Any adverse impact on the habitat elements providing connectivity on the land?

-Response: The site is located in a residential area surrounded by other private properties with a dis-contiguous canopy of trees.
-The lower northern part of the site is part of a corridor between the houses and Marine Parade walkway.
-There are no proposed changes to this part of the site.
+Response: The site is in a residential area surrounded by other private properties with a discontiguous canopy of trees.
 Access to the habitat will not change for birds or arboreal mammals such as possums that are using the site.
-Access to the habitat for bandicoots (See Dark Blue arrows on Map 1) will be changed by the proposal.
-Recommendations have been made to maintain or provide access (see Magenta arrows on Map 1).
+Access to the habitat for bandicoots (See Dark Blue arrows on Map 1) wont change from the proposal.

-Based on the findings and assessment of the impact of this proposal on flora and fauna in sections 3 and 4 of this report, this proposal will not adversely impact on the habitat elements providing connectivity to other areas of suitable habitat.
+Based on the findings and assessment of the impact of this proposal on flora and fauna in of this report, this proposal will not adversely impact on the habitat elements providing connectivity to other areas of suitable habitat.